alehee/NowhereLand/README.md

 Game only in **polish version!**

 ## Used technology
-Technology I used in this project:
+Technology I used for this project:
 * C++ 11
 * Standard C++ libraries